minvws/nl-kat-coordination/docs/source/developer_documentation/development_tutorial/creating_a_boefje.md

 ## `boefje.json`

-This file contains metadata about the boefje.
-For example, this boefje contains information about what OOI this boefje should look out for.
-This is the example we will be using:
+This file contains information about our boefje.
+For example, this file contains information about what OOIs our boefje should be looking out for.
+Here is the example we will be using:

 ```json
 {